How to Plan a Two-Week Southern U.S.A. Road Trip

 No matter how you’re rolling, don’t miss these highlights:

 You’ll overnight in Savannah proper for the duration of your stay.
 While you’re here, staying at a historic property is a very bucket listy thing to do.
-The Catherine Ward House Inn is steps away from Forsyth Park.
-Go on a square crawl from the Planters Inn on Reynolds Square as your base.

 Enjoy your delicious breakfasts on historic Jones Street without worrying about toddlers lamenting over the lack of Cheerios at the Eliza Thompson House.
 This is an adults-only property.